ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 <br>

-## Benefits fo using naming convention
+## Benefits of using a naming convention

-List of benefits in using naming convention to your PHP projects, not just PHP but also in other languages and projects.
+List of benefits of using a naming convention for your PHP projects, not just PHP but also in other languages and projects.

 - Easier to read and comprehend source code.
 - To make it possible for code reviews to concentrate on topics more crucial than syntax and naming conventions.